xbeat/Machine-Learning/README.md

 Introduction to Machine Learning Techniques

 Machine learning encompasses various techniques for analyzing and interpreting data.
 This presentation will cover four fundamental areas: Regression, Classification, Clustering, and Dimensionality Reduction.
 We'll explore each topic with Python code examples, demonstrating how these techniques can be applied to real-world problems.

+## Building Dynamic Topology Neural Networks with Multi-Objective Optimization in Python

+Introduction to Dynamic Topology Neural Networks

+Dynamic Topology Neural Networks (DTNNs) are an advanced form of artificial neural networks that can adapt their structure during training.
+This adaptation allows for more efficient learning and better performance on complex tasks.

 ## Python List Methods Illustrated